Xunnamius/babel-plugin-transform-rewrite-imports/README.md

 ### Published Package Details

-This is a [CJS2 package][x-pkg-cjs-mojito] with statically-analyzable exports built by Babel for Node14 and above.
+This is a [CJS2 package][x-pkg-cjs-mojito] with statically-analyzable exports built by Babel for Node.js versions that are not end-of-life.

 <details><summary>Expand details</summary>